keitaito/keitaito.github.io/_posts/2017-02-03-pull-request-to-reactivecocoa.md

 categories: blog
 ---

 My pull request to ReactiveCocoa is [merged][1]!
-It fixes a couple of typos.
+It just fixes a couple of typos 😛

 [1]: https://github.com/ReactiveCocoa/ReactiveCocoa/pull/3391